Economic and Political Overview

 Main Sectors of Industry

-The agricultural sector constitutes 5.5% of Turkey’s GDP.
-Despite employing 18% of the population, the sector continues to suffer from low productivity due to reliance on small farms.
+The agricultural sector constitutes 6.5% of Turkey’s GDP.
+Despite employing 17% of the active population, the sector continues to suffer from low productivity due to reliance on small farms.
 Approximately 11% of Turkey’s territory is used as agricultural land.
 Wheat is the country’s main crop, though Turkey is the world’s third-largest exporter of tobacco and the largest producer of hazelnuts (nearly 70% of global production).
 Turkey continues to be a net exporter of agricultural products, but livestock imports are growing exponentially to compensate for the shrinking animal breeding sector.
 Mineral resources are abundant but under-exploited.
-According to the latest figures from Turkstat, in 2022 cereals production increased by 15.7% when compared with the previous year (to 36.9 million tonnes), same as for that of wheat (+10.5% - 19.5 million tonnes), maize (+3.7% - 7 million tonnes), barley (+47.8% - 8.5 million tonnes), and fruits, beverage and spices crops (+4.6% - 26.1 million tonnes).
+According to the latest estimates from Turkstat, in 2023 cereals production increased by 7.4% when compared with the previous year (to 41.5 million tonnes), same as for that of wheat (+10.4% - 21.8 million tonnes), barley (+5.9% - 9 million tonnes), and fruits, beverage and spices crops (+2.2% - 27.4 million tonnes).

-The secondary sector accounts for 31.1% of GDP and employs 25% of the workforce.
+The secondary sector accounts for 31.3% of GDP and employs 27% of the workforce.
 Manufacturing is the main industrial activity of the country, accounting for 22% of GDP (World Bank).
 Car manufacturing and textile spearhead the Turkish industry, and other important segments are food products, basic metals and fabricated metal products, plastic products, chemicals, and electrical equipment.
 Turkey is the fifth-largest textile exporter in the world.
 The iron and steel sector in Turkey is of great importance for the general performance of the manufacturing industry due to its increasing production capacity, export potential and the inputs it provides to other sectors.
+In 2022, the value of manufacturing exports in Turkey reached an all-time high of USD 185.9 billion, accounting for 73.1% of total exports.

-The services sector has grown rapidly in the early 2000s, peaking at 59% of GDP in 2009 but has fallen since to account for 52.8% of GDP in 2021, while employing 57% of the country’s workforce (World Bank, latest data available).
-Tourism represents nearly 4% of GDP and is a major source of foreign currency for the nation.
-Although the sector was severely affected during the COVID-19 pandemic, it recovered in 2022: in the January-October period, 39.6 million foreign tourists visited the country, marking an 88% increase from the same period one year earlier.
-The sector’s target for 2023 has been set at 60 million visitors and USD 56 billion in tourism revenues.
-The Turkish banking sector is comprised of 53 banks: 34 deposit banks (of which three are state-owned), 13 development and investment banks, and 6 participation banks (European Banking Federation).
+The services sector grew rapidly in the early 2000s, peaking at above 57% of GDP in 2009 but has fallen since to account for 51.7% of GDP in 2022, while employing 56% of the country’s workforce (World Bank, latest data available).
+Tourism represents around 7% of GDP and is a major source of foreign currency for the nation.
+Although the sector was severely affected during the COVID-19 pandemic, it recovered in 2022, when 45 million foreign visitors visited the country, which recorded its highest tourism revenue in history, at USD 46.3 billion (data Invest Turkey).
+As per the Turkish banking sector, it is comprised of 53 banks: 34 deposit banks (of which three are state-owned), 13 development and investment banks, and 6 participation banks (European Banking Federation).

 Breakdown of Economic Activity By Sector Agriculture Industry Services